 Seven Characteristics and Skills of an Effective Leader:

-1. Clear and effective communication:
+1. Clear and Effective Communication:

-3. Empathy and interpersonal skills:
+3. Empathy and Interpersonal Skills:

 Effective leaders understand the needs and concerns of their team members.
 Empathy creates an environment where employees feel valued.

-4. Strategic vision:
+4. Strategic Vision:

-5. Flexibility and Adaptation:
+5. Flexibility and Adaptability:

 The business environment is constantly changing.
 Leaders must be flexible and able to adapt to new circumstances and challenges.

-6. Ability to delegate responsibilities:
+6. Ability to Delegate Responsibilities:

-7. Motivation and Inspiring Confidence:
+7. Motivation and Building Trust: